faridcher/ml-course/README.md

 Last but not the least is the Octave/Matlab `pinv` function.
 There is a `ginv` function in `MASS` package that doesn't produce the same exact result of Octave/Matlab `pinv`.
 Therefore a slightly modified version of MASS `ginv` is included in the starter codes. `MASS` package is not needed to be installed.

-To wrap up, before starting to code make sure the following 6 packages are pre-installed: `rgl`, `lbfgsb3`, `SnowballC` and `raster`.
+To wrap up, before starting to code make sure the following 4 packages are pre-installed: `rgl`, `lbfgsb3`, `SnowballC` and `raster`.

 `install.packages(c('rgl','lbfgsb3','SnowballC','raster'))`

 ## Submission
 Now it is possible to submit assignments directly from R. So R programmers can take the course too.
-I submitted all assignments to coursera for testing and  the scores were 100%.
+I submitted all assignments to Coursera for testing and  the scores were 100%.

 Two more packages namely `httr` for `POST()` function and `jsonlite` for `toJSON()` function are needed to be installed before submission.

 `install.packages(c('jsonlite', 'httr'))`

-In order to submit, after completing each assignment, set the working directory to the root folder of the corresponding assignment e.g. `setwd('D:\MachineLearningMOOC\StarterCodes\mlclass-ex1')`.
-Then `source` the `submit.r` in R and type `submit()` in the R console.
+After completing each assignment, in order to submit,  set the working directory to the root folder of the corresponding assignment e.g. `setwd('D:\MachineLearningMOOC\StarterCodes\mlclass-ex1')`.
+Then `source` the `submit.r` and type `submit()` in the R console.

 Try not to use my solutions and submit your own efforts as it is against the course rules.
-In future I may remove the solutions from the repository, so the submissions will be all your own efforts.
+In future, I may remove the solutions from the repository, so the submissions will be all your own efforts.

 ## Screen-shots
 A few screen-shots of the plots produced in R: